-The price of oil sales from the Doris discovery planned at 4,000 bopd (Phase 1) due to commence in May 2012 has yet to be agreed and therefore would be sensitive to movements in the market price.
+The price of oil sales from the Doris discovery planned at 4,000 bopd (Phase 1) from August 2012, has yet to be agreed and therefore would be sensitive to movements in the market price.
 On a production level of 4,000 bopd, a movement of USD1 per barrel on the price received by the Company would result in a plus or minus movement in the sales revenue of USD1,460,000 per annum.